 Repayment of tax deferred under chapter 82.60

-RCW is excused, except as otherwise provided in RCW 82.60.070
+RCW is waived, as long as all eligibility requirements are met, except as provided in RCW 82.60.070

 Deferred Tax Waived